 Why this is important

-This page describes how CED supports Schools and subjects undergoing EEP.
+This page describes how CED supports Schools and subjects undergoing EEP/PREP.

 The Preliminary Meeting

-The visit lasts two days and the PREP visit lasts three days, starting with an initial private meeting to consider documentation and lines of enquiry and ends with a final meeting to agree feedback to the School and plan the Panel’s report.
+The EEP visit lasts two days and the PREP visit lasts three days, starting with an initial private meeting to consider documentation and lines of enquiry and ends with a final meeting to agree feedback to the School and plan the Panel’s report.
 The Panel also has a number of meetings with students, staff and other stakeholders such as alumni, graduate employers and representatives of professional and statutory regulatory bodies in the case of vocational, accredited degrees.
 The Panel does not review student work, nor does it consider detailed information on every module offered by the School.

 Each Panel is chaired by an academic of at least Senior Lecturer level.
-The Panel also has two academics from other Schools in Queen’s, one external member from a comparable academic department in another UK university who is nominated by the Head of School (the external member may be a representative from a professional body that accredits the School’s programmes – such input avoids duplication of effort and adds value to the process) and at least one student from the School’s Staff Student Consultative Committee(s) (SSCC).
+The Panel also has two academics from other Schools in Queen’s, one external member from a comparable academic department in another UK university who is nominated by the Head of School (the external member may be a representative from a professional body that accredits the School’s programmes – such input avoids duplication of effort and adds value to the process) and at least one student normally from the School’s Staff Student Consultative Committee(s) (SSCC).
 All Panel members are briefed by Academic Affairs.
 The external member receives information on the University and EEP/PREP.
 The School Manager is in attendance at the Panel to liaise between the Panel and the School and ensuring arrangements run smoothly.
 The School Manager ensures that brief notes are kept of all Panel meetings.
 The Chair will liaise with Academic Affairs in drafting the report.

-Linda Ryles, Centre for Educational Development: email@example.com or extension 1343
+Linda Ryles, Centre for Educational Development (extension 1343)